crawl/crawl/crawl-ref/INSTALL.md

    step must be executed any time you update to a new version of the source (or if you have modified tile data or unrandarts).

-4. The first time you compile, you need to build the `Contribs` solution.
-This compiles various libraries which DCSS itself needs to build.
-This needs to be performed the first time you build, when changing to between `Release` and `Debug` configuration, and when the contribs are updated.
-To do this open and compile `Contribs.sln` in `crawl-ref/source/contrib`.
-Make sure to set `Release` or `Debug` (not the library versions), as well as the desired architecture (Win32 or x64).
-Then build (or re-build) the solution.

-5. Open `crawl-ref.sln` in Visual Studio, this is in `crawl-ref/source/MSVC/`.
+6. Open `crawl-ref.sln` in Visual Studio, this is in `crawl-ref/source/MSVC/`.

-6. Select `Debug` or `Release` from the build configurations menu on the main toolbar; `crawl.exe` is compiled by selecting "Build Solution" in the BUILD menu.
+7. Select the configuration you want such as `Release Tiles` from the build configurations menu on the main toolbar; `crawl.exe` is compiled by selecting "Build Solution" in the BUILD menu.

-7. To build the `Debug` version:

-   1. Re-build the `Contribs` with the `Debug` configuration set
-   2. Re-build with the `Debug` configuration set

 ### Maintenance notes: